Andrew-code2020/ms3onlinecookbook/README.md

 - We tried to introduce the active class to help user navigate our page
 - As you can see if you click on Breakfast, Lunch, Dinner and Snacks, log in or register the background color changes to a light blue letting the user know where they are on the website
 - This was not as intuitive to code as in bootstrap.
-- A combination of if and else from jinja, a variable in our python code and then some custom css to render the active class.
+- A combination of if and else from jinja, a variable in our python code and then some custom css allowed us to render the active class.

 Base template code
+- At the beginning of the project our homepage was the base.html tempalte
-- Homepage was base.html whiched to create a home page then removed base.html code
+- To create a home page we removed base.html from python root
-- was confused about base template.
-Thought it has to be the homepage
+- Initially the developer got confused about how to seperate a base template from a homepage.
+- Eventually we seperated the two pages and removed some junk code from the base.html which held a card very similar to our hero image on the landing page

 Heading Bugs in Navbar
 - On the base.html page on a medium size screen you will see Temple Lean Recipes in the top left of the screen.
 During development I noticed on a small screen that